TahaAkber/portfolio/README.md

 Web Application created Using React Js and used firebase as a backend, also added authentication using firebase.

+# Expense-Tracker
+`gh repo clone TahaAkber/Expense-tracker`

+Web App created using React Js and used firebase as a backend, using this app user can keep track of his income and expense while keeping balance up-to date.

+# Real-Time-Chatting-App
+`gh repo clone TahaAkber/Real-time-chat-app`

+Chat app is developed by me, it has first user login page and then it will asked for which room he wants to go in order to communicate with other person within the same room.
+It’s a good basic project which I have completed while learning react.

 # Contributing
 Contributions are welcome!
 If you have a Cryptography project that you think would be beneficial for others, feel free to submit a pull request.
 Make sure to follow the contribution guidelines.